fck-language/fck/PythonShell/README.md

 The config file should be placed in your root directory.
 If you're not sure where that is, open a terminal and type ``echo $HOME`` which should tell you where it is.

-## Errors and warnings

-As with all of fck, the errors and warnings have custom error messages.
-This is explained in greater depth in the [docs](https://rosiepuddles.github.io/fck/docs/_build/html/Error%20messages.html).
-The file for the error messages is called ``errors.txt`` and is in the same directory as this file.

 ## Multi-lingual support

 One of the main goals of fck was to create a language that you could use regardless of what your first language is, and to allow anyone to use code written by anyone from anywhere.
 This release does not include that.
-Creating a single coding language with multi-lingual support is incredibly complex and requires a lot of different approaches to various aspects of coding languages as a whole.
-To be able to add this feature to the Python shell would require a significant amount of work that would not be worth the effort.
+Creating a single coding language with multi-lingual support is incredibly complex and requires a lot of forethought to how certain aspects need to work, and for that to be embedded in the code from the beginning.
 If you require multi-lingual support, I invite you to take a look at the most recent release of [fck](https://github.com/fck-language/fck/releases) which does include multi-lingual support for all versions after this one.
-Each release comes with a readme file which will include a list of the included languages in that version.
+Each release comes with a README file which will include a list of the included languages in that version.

 # Final words

 I hope you enjoy fck, and thank you for giving it a try.
 As ever if you want to help develop it, you are more than welcome to.
 Unfortunately because the Python shell is no longer maintained after its release, any issues or bugs you find won't be able to be worked on as part of the project officially, but you have the source code, so feel free to play around and see what you can do.

-I with you the bestest of fun with this language darling xx
+I wish you the best of fun with this language

+Rosie xx